 How to dress and live without stress in Costa Rica

-At sports, when I grew up, all men would take a shower together after the game, with nothing on and the women would do the same thing.
+At sports, when I grew up, all men would shower together after the game, with nothing on.
+Women would do the same thing.
 We wouldn’t think any of it.
-When I moved here, I found that all those things were unimaginable and many still are now.
-There are still unwritten dress code rules that you should know about.
+When I moved here, I found that all those things were unimaginable.
+And many still are now.
+There are still unwritten dress code rules that you should know.

 Formal dress at work

-In today’s office fashion, the Guayabera is not used and a dress shirt and tie is very common as well as a two-piece suit, depending on the business environment.
+In today’s office fashion, office workers do not use the Guayabera anymore.
+Instead, a dress shirt and tie are ubiquitous or a two-piece suit, depending on the business environment.
 I know only one Costa Rica real estate agent who uses a suit or even a tie.
-Most of us dress very casual, depending if our clients are locals or foreigners.
+Most of us dress very casually, depending on if our clients are locals or foreigners.

 Country Club and public pool

-As you all know, the beaches in Costa Rica are all public beaches, so again there are no rules like you would have in a club.
-Unlike the Brazilians, it is not customary for Costaricans to wear tiny little bikinis or thong bikinis on the beach, though that is changing little by little.
-Not wearing a bikini top on the beach might not get you arrested, but will definitely assure you the attention of every man on the beach, especially if you are a young blonde with blue eyes.
-There are no nude beaches in Costa Rica either.
+As you all know, the beaches in Costa Rica are all public.
+So there are no rules like you would have in a club.
+Unlike the Brazilians, it is not customary for Costa Ricans to wear tiny little bikinis or thong bikinis on the beach.
+However, that is changing fast.
+When you choose a beach lifestyle, you also have to adjust to the local customs.

 The constitutional court of Costa Rica has sentenced: “To ensure the respect for the people’s rights, we must recognize the autonomy of each human being and accept the right of everyone to be different.

-If you’re not sure what to wear at certain occasions, once you live in Costa Rica, ask your GoDutch Realtors.
+If you’re not sure what to wear on certain occasions, once you live in Costa Rica, ask your GoDutch Realtors.
 We have all been here long enough to know what is acceptable and not.

-If you like this blog, connect with me on Google+ or subscribe to my newsletter by clicking the banner below.
+If you like this blog, subscribe to my newsletter by clicking the banner below.